-Before or during your stem cell transplant, your care team will place a central line---a special type of IV that goes to the main vessels in your chest; that will be used for your treatment.
-Central lines can be placed before or at the time of admission, depending on your care plan.
+Before or during your stem cell transplant, your care team will place a central line - a special type of IV that goes to one of the main vessels in your chest; that will be used for your treatment.
+Depending on your treatment plan, the central line may be placed before you come into the hospital or around the time you’re admitted.

 What Is a Central Line Used For?